 The man was described as Hispanic and was last seen wearing a t-shirt and shorts.
 Anyone with information in regards to this incident is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).
 The public can also submit their tips by logging onto the Crime Stoppers website at nypdcrimestoppers.com or by texting their tips to 274637 (CRIMES) then enter TIP577.
 All calls are strictly confidential.

 Posted in 13th Precinct, Crime, Police Watch

-- Tagged Assault, beth israel, bomb scare, Burglary, CVS, Helen Mills Theater, moped crash, MTA, sweetgreen, Union Square Park
+- Tagged assault, bomb scare, burglary, CVS, Helen Mills Theater, moped crash, Mount Sinai Beth Israel, MTA, sweetgreen, Union Square Park

 Four of the five assault suspects